-A final category is a garden tractor.
+The final category is the garden tractor.
 These are a step up from a traditional lawn tractor, capable of tackling heavy chores such as tilling, towing and snow plowing.
 Although they can certainly mow lawns, garden tractors are intended for much more robust use, and their price reflects that.

-Most other riding mower features boil down to questions of ruggedness, power and maneuverability.
+Most other riding lawn mower features boil down to questions of ruggedness, power and maneuverability.
 It’s easy to dive into a comparison of horsepower, speed and other specifications, but don’t overlook simple features such as comfort.
 A high-backed seat that absorbs the bumps and vibrations of the work will help you avoid a sore back.
-These 10 lawn mowing tips help guarantee a beautiful lawn.

 Riding Mower Buying Considerations and Costs